Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: West Village

 Bring your beach buckets to Pier 51 for an exciting time at their water and sand play areas!
-You will also find slides, climbing structures and an awesome pretend boat hull that will make kids feel like they are sailing through the ocean with their friends!
+This water playground in New York is one of the best sprinkler parks NYC has to offer, featuring splash pads along with slides, climbing structures, and an awesome pretend boat hull that will make kids feel like they are sailing through the ocean with their friends!

 Washington Square Park